 The Lebanese-Armenian composer had more than 90 shows lined up in 2020.
 He was set to travel across the Middle East, Europe and the US to perform his signature fusion of regional melodies and modern arrangements.
-But as the pandemic took hold, his hectic touring schedule, like that of most musicians, was disrupted as countries around the world started imposing coronavirus-related restrictions.
-And suddenly, he found himself with a clear calendar glaring back at him.
+But as the pandemic took hold, his hectic touring schedule, like that of most musicians, was disrupted.
+Countries around the world started imposing coronavirus-related restrictions and suddenly, Manoukian found himself with a clear calendar glaring back at him.

 But that didn't mean he was going to sit idle.